 I talk a lot about how yoga is about connections.
 In this post, I want to share with you my adventures with family meetings, basically how having family meetings helps us improve in communicating our emotions, needs and desires and they help us learn to support one another in our collective and individual evolution.

 I heard about the idea of the family meetings long before I had kids when I was working as an elementary teacher and I held a weekly class meeting where we could collectively discuss what was working well and what was not in the classroom and on the playground, offer praise and appreciation for one another and also engage in conflict resolution.
 I learned a lot from teaching this meeting method to first graders.

 Fast forward to my own family.
 When I became a parent, once the kids were old enough to communicate and sit for five minutes or so, we tried the family meeting thing.
 In the beginning, it was mostly a structure to help the my kids express and work out sibling conflicts and teach them how to communicate. (“Sage, it really makes me mad when you smash my lego creations!”)
 We tended to mostly only do family meetings when there were issues or big plans that needed attention.
 And, then there was a long lapse in which we all kind of forgot about the family meeting.

 Getting Buy In

-A couple of years ago, I approached Steve and the kids about starting up the family meeting again on a regular basis again.
+About five years ago, I approached Steve and the kids about starting up the family meeting again on a regular basis again.
 No one jumped up and down and said, “hurray!”
 In fact, Steve was pretty lackluster about the idea, and the kids thought it sounded totally stupid.
 But, I persisted and two years later, we do family meetings every week and we all agree that they make a big difference.

 7 ways family meetings make life more harmonious: